grafana/grafana/docs/sources/administration/correlations/use-correlations-editor-in-explore/index.md

    {{< figure src="/static/img/docs/correlations/screenshot-correlations-editor-source-10.2.png" max-width="600px" caption="Selecting the source of a correlation" >}}

-1. Click on any cell in "State" column, e.g. "California".
+1. Create new correlation that attaches a data link in State column: click on any cell in "State" column, e.g. "California".
 1. Explore opens in split view.
 Select the same data source as on the left.
-1. The helper above the query contains all available data from the selected row.
+1. The helper above the query editor contains all available variables you can use the target query.
+Variables contain all data fields (table columns) from the selected row.
 1. Select Scenario: "CSV Metric Values".
-1. In Query Editor's "String Input" field provide variables with population values for each year: `${1980},${2000},${2020}`
+1. In Query Editor's "String Input" field provide variables with population values for each year: `${1980},${2000},${2020}`.
+This will generate a graph using variable values.
 1. In Query Editor's "Alias" field provide variable containing state name: `${State}`

    {{< figure src="/static/img/docs/correlations/screenshot-correlations-editor-target-10.2.png" max-width="600px" caption="Setting up the target of a correlation" >}}